Table of Contents

 The behavior of EMMA tools and runtime is influenced by a number of EMMA properties (see Section 2, “EMMA property summary” for the full list).
 These properties address several needs:

-Given an EMMA property
+Given an EMMA property (from

 the tables in Section 2, “EMMA property summary”), it can be specified in several different ways: